ironhack-labs/lab-javascript-greatest-movies/README.md

 ## Introduction

-We've just learned some super useful methods, that will help us a lot to manipulate **objects and arrays**.
+We have just learned some super useful methods, that will help us a lot to manipulate **objects and arrays**.
 In this exercise, we will focus on practicing them, and this being said, it is mandatory to implement at least one of them in each iteration.

 Best way to practice is to work with real data.
 In the **`src/data.js`** file you will find an array of info about **the best 250 movies of all times** according to [IMDB Ranking](http://www.imdb.com/chart/top?ref_=nv_mv_250_6) and you have to process it to display what each iteration ask! :muscle: